 - Younger generations default to texting.
 According to Pew Research, adults under 50 overwhelmingly prefer texting over phone calls for personal communication.

 - Vulnerability requires safety.
 Some prayer needs — addiction, financial hardship, broken relationships — carry shame.
-A text message offers a layer of privacy that a public prayer card cannot.
+A message offers a layer of privacy that a public card cannot.

 ---

-What Exactly Is a Church Prayer Text Line?
+What Exactly Is a Prayer Request SMS System?

-At its simplest, a prayer text line is a dedicated phone number that members and visitors can text anytime to submit a prayer request.
+At its simplest, this is a dedicated phone number that members can text anytime to submit a prayer request.
 When someone sends a message, it's received by your prayer team — either as individual texts, through a shared dashboard, or forwarded to a group of prayer warriors who commit to praying over every request.

 How It Differs from Other Prayer Request Methods